Maultasche

-On 22 October 2009, the European Union recognized Maultaschen (Schwäbische Maultaschen or Schwäbische Suppenmaultaschen) as a 'Protected Geographical Indication (PGI)' and remarked that the dish is significant to the cultural heritage of Baden-Württemberg.
+The European Union has recognized Maultaschen (Schwäbische Maultaschen or Schwäbische Suppenmaultaschen) as a Protected Geographical Indication (PGI) and remarked that the dish is significant to the cultural heritage of Swabia.
 This measure provides protection to the integrity of the dish, mandating that genuine Maultaschen are only produced in Swabia, a historical region that was incorporated into the modern German states of Baden-Württemberg and Bavaria.

 History

 In Swabia, Maultaschen are the traditional dish associated with the Lenten commemoration of Maundy Thursday and Good Friday.
 During Lent, Catholics and other Christians are encouraged to refrain from eating meat.
 However, Maultaschen are humorously associated with these days because the meat in the dish is concealed under the pasta dough and cannot be seen by God.
 Among the anecdotal stories regarding the origin of the dish, one claims that Maultaschen were created by the Cistercian monks of Maulbronn Abbey for that purpose.
-A Swabian German nickname for the dish, Herrgottsbescheißerle, means "God-cheaters".
+The Swabian German nickname for the dish, Herrgottsbescheißerle, means "small God-cheaters".

-One of the earliest mentions of the name Maultaschen is associated with several recipes in a 1794 cookbook—however, these are recipes for sweet preparations, and not a savory meat-filled entree.
+Maultaschen are an integral part of Swabian cultural heritage and identity.
+Freiberg am Neckar hosts an annual 'Maultaschen festival' and the municipality of Baiersbronn elects a 'Maultaschen queen'.
+Beginning in 2025, another annual Maultaschen-festival (called Maultaschen-Fäschdival) which features nearly 50 booths offering over 150 different variations of the dish is held in the city of Metzingen in Swabia.
+The Swabian author Thaddäus Troll likened the Swabian people's identity to a Maultasche, describing them as "außen pfui und innen hui" (literally "yuck on the outside and woohoo on the inside").

-The name Maultaschen is a compound word and could derive from three possible meanings: The first being that Maultaschen comes from the combination of the noun Maul referring to the mouth of an animal and Tasche, which means "pocket" or "bag."
-Thus, Maultaschen literally would mean "feedbag"—as in a bag used for feeding livestock—and probably derives this name from its appearance.
-In Swiss dialects "Mul" or "Mu" also just means "mouth" (despite its meaning of "mouth of an animal" in the standard language.) the same could be the case in Swabia, since they also speak an Alemannic dialect, just as the Swiss do.
-The second meaning could be that from an archaic word — either Maultatzen or Maultatschen—for a "slap in the face."
-If this were its origins, the name could be a comparison between a swollen cheek after being slapped with the shape and appearance of the dish.
-The third explanation might be just a reference to Maulbronn Abbey and be short for Maulbronn-Taschen.
+In 2018, Lufthansa developed a range of space food based on Swabian dishes, including Maultaschen, for German astronaut Alexander Gerst to consume on the International Space Station and subsequently added them to its airline passenger menu.
+Industrially-produced Maultaschen saw a nationwide rise in popularity during the COVID-19 pandemic, particularly due to an increase in demand for convenience food.
+According to estimates, the average German consumes around 7 Maultaschen per year, while the average person from Baden-Württemberg consumes about 32.